ncats/translator-modules/ncats/translator/identifiers/README.md

  [Python Flask server](https://github.com/ncats/translator-modules/tree/docker-compose-system/ncats/translator/identifiers/server)
- implementation documentation and the corresponding [Python client](https://github.com/ncats/translator-modules/tree/docker-compose-system/ncats/translator/identifiers/client) is documentation.
-Note that the service is based on code generation from a common [OpenAPI 3.* Identifiers Resolution API specification](https://github.com/ncats/translator-modules/tree/docker-compose-system/ncats/translator/identifiers/ncats_translator_module_identifiers_api.yaml), which may be directly used to create other kinds of implementations.
+ implementation documentation and the corresponding [Python client](https://github.com/ncats/translator-modules/tree/docker-compose-system/ncats/translator/identifiers/client) is documentation for details about such usage of the system.
+Note that the implementation uses code generation from an [OpenAPI 3.* Identifiers Resolution API specification](https://github.com/ncats/translator-modules/tree/docker-compose-system/ncats/translator/identifiers/ncats_translator_module_identifiers_api.yaml), which may be directly used to create other kinds of implementations (see the [OpenAPI Benerator Project](https://openapi-generator.tech) for inforamtion  about how to do this.